Cecco1509/markdown_parser/docs/08_data_flow.md

   `processLine()` call.
 - `InlineParser::ref_map_` — raw const pointer.
 Non-owning reference to
   `SpineHandler::ref_map_`.
 Valid for the duration of `finalize()`.
+- `block_rules` functions — all accept `const BlockNode&` or `BlockNode&`.
+  They do not own nodes and hold no references beyond the call.

 > **Note on `BlockNode` destruction:** `vector<unique_ptr<BlockNode>> children`
 > causes `~BlockNode()` to be called recursively — each destructor destroys its